libbymiller/libbybot_eleven/README.md

 and, once you're up and running

- * a friendly helper where you want to be, to plug the lamp in
+ * a friendly helper in the remote place where you want to be, to plug the lamp in

 The only really expensive thing is the speaker / mic.
 If you're going to use it seriously, this is the most important bit.
 I've tried a Jabra for